ekaestle/amb_noise_tools/README.md

 This work is documented by three articles.
 At least the more recent one should be cited by anyone who uses this code:

 Kaestle, E., Molinari, I., Boschi, L., Kissling, E., 2021.
 Azimuthal anisotropy from Eikonal Tomography: example from ambient-noise measurements in the AlpArray network.
-In prep.
+Submitted to GJI.

 Kaestle, E., R. Soomro, C. Weemstra, L. Boschi, and T. Meier, 2016.
 Two-receiver measurements of phase velocity: cross-validation of ambient-noise and earthquake-based observations.
 Geophys.
 J. Int., 207, 1493--1512, doi:10.1093/gji/ggw341.